C R G CRG Reports Exterior Engine 1967 Model ID

 The application code for the master cylinder was stamped on a small pad on the front of the casting, as shown in the sketch below.
 Note the tag with the broadcast code also shown in the sketch.
 The broadcast code and the master cylinder application code are not the same; the broadcast code is for the entire assembly and the application code is for the bare master cylinder.

-1969 J52 disc brakes and JL8 four wheel disc brakes both used the US-stamped master cylinder.
-The only difference was the J52 master cylinder had a check valve in the outlet for the rear drum brakes, whereas the JL8 master cylinder did not have any check valves.
+1969 J52 disc brake systems and JL8 four wheel disc brake systems used the same master cylinders.
+The only difference between the master cylinders was the J52 master cylinder had a residual pressure valve (aka check valve) in the outlet for the rear drum brakes, whereas the JL8 master cylinder did not have any check valves.

 1967-69 Camaro Master Cylinder Codes